![]() |

 A Voyage to Abyssinia by Father Jerome Lobo, translated by Samuel Johnson.
 Account written by a Portuguese missionary.

 The Mountains of Rasselas: An Ethiopian Adventure by Thomas Pakenham.
 Chronicles a quest into the mountains of Ethiopia to discover the truth about the royal princes of Abyssinia, the legend of Prester John, and the lost civilization of Gondar.
-Out of print, but available from Alibris.

 Books About African Royalty